stevenrskelton/stevenrskelton.github.io/_posts/2024-04-16-job-queue-management-zio-scope.md

 Implementation details of `add` / `addAll` are straight-forward queue enqueue operations.
 The return values of these may be immaterial for many use-cases.
-The example code emits enqueue outcomes to the server➤client stream, but for network efficiency these can be omitted.
+The example code emits enqueue outcomes to the server➤client stream, but for network efficiency, these can be omitted.

 The `takeUpToNQueue` implementation is best examined in 3 parts:
 - taking from the queue